 Supplemental Security Income (SSI) is a needs-based, cash assistance program designed to assist people who are disabled, elderly (over age 65), or are blind.
-To be eligible, a person must and have little to no income or assets.
-Also, disabled children of low-income parents/guardians, and non-disabled children with disabled parents/guardians may also be eligible to receive SSI benefits.
+To be eligible, a person must have little to no income or assets.

 SSI is managed and administered by the Social Security Administration (SSA) for the purpose of assisting qualified people who need help meeting their basic living expenses.
-SSI, is funded by general tax revenues and paid for the United States government.
-People who are approved for SSI benefits will also qualify for Medicaid assistance.
+SSI is funded by general tax revenues and paid for by the United States government.
+People who are approved for SSI benefits may also qualify for Medicaid assistance.

 Do you qualify for SSI?